glassBead-tc/audius-mcp-atris/README.md

 - **Blockchain**: Assist with crypto and token operations
 - **Monetization**: Guide premium content setup and purchases
 - **Notifications**: Manage and organize platform notifications
+- **Toolsets Guide**: Get dynamic documentation about available tools

+### Important Note: Audio Streaming

+This MCP server provides metadata and URLs for music streaming, but does not handle actual audio playback.
+MCP servers communicate via JSON-RPC and are designed to provide structured data, not binary media streams.

+**What this server provides:**
+- Track metadata (title, artist, duration, etc.)
+- Stream URLs via `get-track-stream-url` tool
+- Download URLs and links
+- Track inspection data (bitrate, format, etc.)

+**What client applications need to handle:**
+- Actual audio playback using the provided URLs
+- Authentication headers for protected content
+- Audio streaming protocols (HLS, DASH, etc.)
+- Player controls and UI

+This follows the MCP design philosophy where servers provide data and clients handle presentation/playback.

 ## Development